Shyentist/Shyentist/README.md

 ## Hi there 👋

 My name is Pasquale Buonomo, but people mess it up all the time, so you can either try your luck or call me **Pico**.
 I am a human, I have many interests, and I dislike being labeled after just one of them at a time.
-For the sake of introduction, I prefer describing myself as a marine biologist turned data scientist.
+For the sake of introduction, I prefer describing myself as a marine biologist turned programmer.

 <!--
 **Shyentist/Shyentist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.